-For Dutch residential mortgages, PiT PDs and LGDs are determined using loan and borrower characteristics such as loan-to-value ('LTV') and loan-to-income ('LTI') inputs, calibrated based on historical data of proxy NHG loans from RMBS transactions which are adjusted to incorporate current and forward-looking macroeconomic variables and data such as real GDP, unemployment rates and house price indices.
+For Dutch residential mortgages, PiT PDs and LGDs are determined using loan and borrower characteristics such as loan-to-value ('LTV') and loan-to-income ('LTI') inputs, calibrated based on historical data of proxy NHG loans from RMBS transactions which are adjusted to incorporate current and forward-looking macroeconomic variables and data such as unemployment rates, real GDP growth and house price indices.

-For the Belgian mortgages, the PiT PDs are mainly based on the actual NPL ratio published by the European Banking Authority in its Risk Dashboard Report adjusted to incorporate forward-looking macroeconomic variables including unemployment rates and the House Price Index.
+For the Belgian mortgages, the PiT PDs are mainly based on the Belgium Mortgage industry level NPL data published by the National Bank of Belgium adjusted to incorporate forward-looking macroeconomic variables including unemployment rates, real GDP growth, house price index, claims on private sector and household disposable income.